-Our Chargeback Guarantee product automatically approves or declines online orders with guaranteed performance levels that vary by merchant.
+Our Chargeback Guarantee product automatically approves or denies online orders with guaranteed performance levels that vary by merchant.
 Our machine learning models analyze hundreds of attributes per transaction, generating accurate decisions instantaneously.
 Through our proprietary smart linking technology, we strive to accurately match transactions that occur on our network with other similar transactions that occurred on our network across hundreds of variables per transaction.
 We guarantee the outcome of these decisions by assuming the cost of fraud associated with each transaction we approve.
 Simultaneously, we provide contractual minimum approval rates for our Chargeback Guarantee merchants that are often higher than the approval rates that these merchants were able to achieve prior to commencing work with us.
 In addition, we have built a first-class Chargeback Management System, which is a key component of our Dispute Resolve product.
-This fully automated workflow product was designed to aid our merchants when they dispute chargebacks for which Riskfired is not liable, through a process known as "representment".
-With Dispute Resolve, we are able to utilize our machine learning technology to automate key elements of the dispute process, such as compiling "compelling evidence" submissions for fraud and non-fraud related chargeback abuse, which can occur when consumers knowingly take advantage of the chargeback process (commonly referred to as "liar buyer" or "friendly fraud").
-The visibility, automation and speed that we are able to provide in the chargeback "representment" process augments our Chargeback Guarantee offering, and is an important component of our comprehensive chargeback management solution.
+This feature was designed to aid our merchants when they dispute chargebacks for which Riskified is not liable, through a process known as "representment".
+With Dispute Resolve, we are able to fully automate elements of the dispute process for fraud and non-fraud related chargeback abuse which can occur when consumers knowingly take advantage of the chargeback process (commonly referred to as "liar buyer" or "friendly fraud").
+The visibility, automation and speed that we are able to provide in the chargeback "representment" process is important functionality that augments our Chargeback Guarantee offering.

 The growth of our merchant network has enabled us to identify many other pain points that our decisioning engine can help solve for our merchants.
-We are able to help solve these problems using the extensive information we collect from our merchants' online store fronts and back-end systems including but not limited to, their order management, fulfillment, payments, refunds, returns and other customer support systems.
+We are able to help solve these problems using the extensive information we collect from our merchants' online store fronts and back-end systems including their order management, fulfillment, payments, and customer support systems.